-- 5.4 Enact appropriate regulations and ensure an adequate enforcement capability. - Work with communities who are required to provide drop-offs at the beach to provide efficient service to designated beach front areas. - Work with the State Parks Department to complete entrance and shuttle circulation, drop off and pickup improvements at the Fenwick Island State Park parking area north of Town. - Ensure active enforcement of parking regulations. - 5.5 Establish strong intergovernmental relationships to manage recreational desires of non-residents without impact to the Town. - Work collaboratively to ensure that State beaches adequately manage growth from surrounding areas. - Establish transportation practices that do not impede traffic flow on SR 1 or burden Fenwick Island with additional parking requirements. - Create a provision for recreation on adjacent waterways that is compatible with the desired Town character. - 5.6 Establish strong intergovernmental and interagency relationships to ensure that the aquifer system is protected and that a backup plan for potential contamination is in place. - Work collaboratively with DNREC, the County and the Artesian Water Company to establish a plan for system redundancy. - Ensure that the recommendations from the public water assessment are put in place and supported by local land use codes. - Identify and mark conduits that drain to the Little Assawoman Bay. - Coordinate with State agencies to install green technology filters on storm drains on SR 1.
-Issue: Ensure that the relatively high quality of life is sustained and thoughtfully 5.10 enhanced.
+5.4 Enact appropriate regulations and ensure an adequate enforcement capability. - Work with communities who are required to provide drop-offs at the beach to provide efficient service to designated beach front - Work with the State Parks Department to complete entrance and shuttle circulation, drop off and pickup improvements at the Fenwick Island State Park parking area north of Town. - Ensure active enforcement of parking regulations.
+5.5 Establish strong intergovernmental relationships to manage recreational desires of non-residents without impact to the Town.
+Issue: As population grows and shifts from seasonal to year-round the existing infrastructure may reach and exceed capacity.
+Work collaboratively to ensure that State beaches adequately manage growth from surrounding areas.
+Goal: Manage demand on infrastructure to ensure ongoing capacity to meet community needs.
+Establish transportation practices that do not impede traffic flow on SR 1 or Objectives: burden Fenwick Island with additional parking requirements.
+Create a provision for recreation on adjacent waterways that is compatible with the desired Town character.
+5.9 Establish plans and manage their implementation to maintain appropriate service levels.
+Sustain adequate size and capabilities of professional ocean rescue personnel to maximize beach safety.
+Ensure adequate size, enforcement capability and priorities of police department to sustain 5.6 Establish strong intergovernmental and interagency relationships to ensure that the aquifer system is protected and that a backup plan for potential contamination is in place. • Work collaboratively with DNREC, the County and the Artesian Water Company to establish a plan for system redundancy. • Ensure that the recommendations desired Town character.
+Maintain ability to ensure safety of pedestrians, bicyclists and vehicles within Town limits, including beach access points.
+Establish plans to continuously monitor demand, capacity and targeted service levels.
+Develop and plan for utility infrastructure.
+Collaborate with all utility providers for undergrounding of wires and cables. from the public water assessment are put in place and supported by local land use codes.
+Identify and mark conduits that drain to the Little Assawoman Bay.
+Issue: While the Town is a strong participant in County and regional emergency services, there is still work to be done to ensure a coordinated and effective emergency response.
+Coordinate with State agencies to install green technology filters on storm drains on SR 1.
+Goal: The Town will be a leader in incorporating the National Incident Management System (NIMS).
+Issue: Ensure that the relatively high quality of Objectives: issue. life is sustained and thoughtfully enhanced.
+5.10 Support the Emergency Operations Center to better coordinate the diverse jurisdictional plans. • Consider initiating earlier evacuations.
 Goal: Take opportunistic approach to enhance "quiet resort" compatible recreation.
-Objectives:

-5.7 Develop a plan to determine and prioritize recreational improvements. - Identify potential recreation uses and programs. - Locate sites for new facilities.

-5.8 Identify funding sources to acquire, improve and maintain new recreational amenities.
-Issue: As population grows and shifts from seasonal to year-round the existing infrastructure may reach and exceed capacity.
+Consider mandatory evacuations, including a system for notifying renters and visitors.
+Explore evacuation incentives for renters and Objectives: visitors including "sunshine insurance."Ensure appropriate shelters are in place.
+5.7 Develop a plan to determine and prioritize recreational improvements.
+Identify potential recreation uses and programs.
+Locate sites for new facilities.
+5.11 Evaluate the Town's policies, staff and equipment preparedness for emergency response and determine recommendations. • Additional personnel/specialized training. • Additional equipment identified or as needed 5.8 Identify funding sources to acquire, improve and maintain new recreational amenities. by Town emergency services.
+Issue: